IRRI in Kenya

 Development of improved rice varieties

-Through programs like the Stress Tolerant Rice for Africa and South Asia (STRASA), and with national and international partners like the Bill and Melinda Gates Foundation, IRRI develops new breeding products for lowland rice ecologies and their major market segments, including good grain quality and tolerance to major biotic and abiotic stresses.
-Furthermore, through advanced rice research, IRRI characterizes important rice pathogens and their interaction with rice lines in Kenya in order provide farmers with disease management advice.
+Through programs like the Stress Tolerant Rice for Africa and South Asia (STRASA), and more recently the Accelerated Genetic Gain in Rice (AGGRi) Alliance, and with national and international partners like the Bill and Melinda Gates Foundation, IRRI, together with national partners develops new breeding products for lowland rice ecologies and their major market segments, with good grain quality and tolerance to major biotic and abiotic stresses.
+Furthermore, through advanced rice research, IRRI characterizes important rice pathogens and their interaction with rice lines in Kenya in order to provide farmers with disease management advice.

 Improving the capacity of the rice sector

-In collaboration with the Extension Capacity Development for Rice Food Security in Africa (a JICA-IRRI-PhilRice Initiative), IRRI conducts on-farm participatory evaluation of new varieties and available agronomic management practices on productivity and profitability of rice in irrigated and rainfed ecosystems.
+In close partnership with the national program, IRRI continues to conduct participatory research for evaluation of new varieties and modern production technologies to boost productivity and enhance income of rice farmers in irrigated and rainfed ecosystems.
 Through degree and non-degree training programs, national research extension staff, farmers, and university researchers gain knowledge of best practices and skills to operate related technologies.

 Collaboration with government institutions and academia

-IRRI collaborates with Ministry of Agriculture Livestock Fisheries and Irrigation, Kenya Agricultural Livestock and Research Organization (KALRO), National Irrigation Board (NIB), University of Nairobi (UoN), and University of Eldoret (UoE) to implement in-country rice research and development initiatives.
+IRRI collaborates with Ministry of Agriculture, Livestock Fisheries and Co-Operatives, Kenya Agricultural Livestock and Research Organization (KALRO), National Irrigation Authority (NIA), University of Nairobi (UoN), and University of Eldoret (UoE) to implement in-country rice research and development initiatives.